CiscoDevNet/NX-SDK/README.md

     ```
   - To run C++ Custom Application from
     - VSH
+      - rpm_gen.py script installs the application in default location /isan/bin/nxsdk.
+        NOTE: To start an Application from the default location just use the App Name and
+        full path is not required.

         ```
-         ! rpm_gen.py script installs the application in default location /isan/bin/nxsdk.
+          switch(config)# nxsdk service-name <app-name>

           !
-NOTE: To start an Application in the default location just use the App Name and ! full path is not required.
+To start an Application in the default application /isan/bin/nxsdk/customCliApp, use the App Name.
-         switch(config)# nxsdk service-name <app-name>
           Ex) switch(config)# nxsdk service-name customCliApp
+        ```
+      - If the application is installed in any other location then full path to the Application
+        needs to be specified.
+        ```
+          switch(conf ig)# nxsdk service-name <app-full-path/app-name>

           !
-If the application is installed in any other location then full path to the Application ! needs to be specified.
-         switch(config)# nxsdk service-name <app-full-path/app-name>
+To Start an Application /isan/bin/testApp, use the full path of the App.
           Ex) switch(config)# nxsdk service-name /isan/bin/testApp

-         NOTE: An Application can be started from VSH only if it is installed through RPM Package.
         ```
+      - NOTE: An Application can be started from VSH only if it is installed through RPM Package.

     - BASH
       ```
         switch(config)# run bash sudo su